 ML model types for categorization

-Margin classifiers are based on the concept of margin (or distance) between data points and a decision boundary.
-Support Vector Machines (SVM) models, for example, separate data points into groups by a line or n-dimensional spaces of best fit.
+Support Vector Machines (SVM) models separate data points into groups by a line or n-dimensional spaces of best fit.

 Decision trees ensemble

-Decision trees ensembles are based on a collection of decision trees (typically if-then branches) and infer decision rules from the data features of the training samples.
+Decision trees ensemble models generate collections of decision trees (typically if-then branches) and infer decision rules from the data features of the training samples.

 These models are an efficient way to combine the predictions of different estimators built with a given learning algorithm.